deepakshibhardwaj9/JAVA-LLD/README.md

 # JAVA-LLD
 Low Level Design Concepts are introduced in this Repository:
 1) Lecture 1 : JAVA BASIC CLASS
-2) TLecture 2 : YPES OF CONSTRUCTORS
+2) TLecture 2 : TYPES OF CONSTRUCTORS
-3) INHERITANCE
+3) Inheritance
-4) POLYMORPHISM
+4) Interfaces and Abstract Classes
-5) Lecture 5 : It contains information about
+5) Polymorphism
-6) Lecture 6 : It contains information about
+6) Concurrency 1: Processes And Threads
-7) Lecture 7 : It contains information about
+7) Concurrency 2: Multi-threading using Merge Sort
-8) Lecture 8 : It contains information about
+8) Concurrency 3:
-9) Lecture 9 : It contains information about
+9) Generics
-10) Lecture 10 : It contains information about
+10) Streams and Lambda